gehsekky/jquery-querystring/README.md

 code taken from [here](http://stackoverflow.com/questions/901115/get-query-string-values-in-javascript/901144)

-it should be noted that this function ALWAYS returns a string. the following should illustrate:
+it should be noted that the $.querystring function ALWAYS returns a string. the following should illustrate:

 * querystring param exists and has value: that value
 * querystring param exists and doesn't have value: empty string